Illustrations by Hannah Johnson

 We asked Twin Cities cardiologists, ophthalmologists, and orthopedists to give us the in-depth scoop on how exercise benefits your heart, eyes, muscles, bones, and joints.
 The proof is in many of their patients who’ve cleared health hurdles and are now passionate about maintaining wellness.
 Twin Cities, it’s time to get our fitness on—superhero capes optional.

-Exercising your joints helps them stay stronger, longer.
-We found some fairly convincing proof.
+Using your joints helps them stay stronger, longer.

 Regular physical exercise helps eye health—who knew?!

 Getting serious about a workout regimen can do more than just improve the quality of your life—it could save it.